-- 1. There is a goal of filling 50 percent of the positions specifically designated for consumer and family members with individuals from culturally diverse backgrounds. - The Selection subcommittee will be comprised of four (4) Steering Committee members.
-The Subcommittee's composition will be at least 50 percent Steering Committee members representing Consumer, Family Member/Caregivers.
-Subcommittee members will serve a one (1) year term and the election cycle will coincide with the annual Executive Committee election. - a.
-The Selection Subcommittee is charged with reviewing applications of consumers and family members to determine whether the applicant's qualifications and experience are suitable for serving as primary and alternate members. - b.
-The Selection Subcommittee will participate in a confidential vote to determine applicant's membership.
-Majority vote is required. - The MHSA Steering Committee will engage in outreach efforts to recruit consumer and family member Steering Committee candidates from a broad range of stakeholder groups throughout the community. - 4.
-The MHSA Steering Committee will help consumer and family member Steering Committee members be effective contributors to the MHSA process through education and other activities.

-- 5. Applications for the Consumer and Family member seats will expire after one year from date of submission. - 6.
-MHSA Steering Committee members shall recuse themselves when the committee is considering someone from their agency or organization for membership to the committee. - 7.
+- 1. There is a goal of filling 50 percent of the positions specifically designated for consumer and family members with individuals from culturally diverse backgrounds. - The MHSA Steering Committee Executive Committee will conduct initial review of applications to determine if individual's qualifications and experience are suitable for serving as members/alternates. - 3.
+Upon initial approval from MHSA Steering Committee Executive Committee, applications will be presented at the next MHSA Steering Committee meeting for review.
+Members and alternates will participate in a confidential vote to determine applicant's membership. - 4.
+The MHSA Steering Committee will engage in outreach efforts to recruit consumer and family member Steering Committee candidates from a broad range of stakeholder groups throughout the community. - 5.
+The MHSA Steering Committee will help consumer and family member Steering Committee members be effective contributors to the MHSA process through education and other activities. - 6.
+Applications for the Consumer and Family member seats will expire after one year from date of submission. - 7.
+MHSA Steering Committee members shall recuse themselves when the committee is considering someone from their agency or organization for membership to the committee. - 8.
 Applicants will be selected based upon their proven leadership potential, ability to elevate the voice of the constituency they represent, relevant experience, and capability to contribute to the deliberations of the committee.